ie-safebank/safebank-fe/docs/ci-cd-strategy.md

 1. **Code Checkout**: `actions/checkout@v4`

   - It ensures the build workflow has access to the correct version of the codebase

 2. **Node.js Setup**: `actions/setup-node@v4`

-- It installs a specified Node.js version, ensuring compatibility with the project's dependencies and build tools.
+  - It installs a specified Node.js version, ensuring compatibility with the project's dependencies and build tools

 3. **`npm` Install Dependencies and Build**

 4. **Upload artifact for deployment job**: `actions/upload-artifact@v4`

-- Packages the build output as an artifact and uploads it for use in later workflow steps or jobs.
+  - Packages the build output as an artifact and uploads it for use in later workflow steps or jobs

 ## Backend CI Workflow

 ### Trigger Events

   - On push to any branch
   - On pull request to `main`
   - On workflow dispatch

 ### Build Key Steps 🛠️

 1. **Checkout**: `actions/checkout@v4`

   - It ensures the build workflow has access to the correct version of the codebase

 2. **Set up Python**: `actions/setup-python@v5`

   - Configures Python runtime environment, ensuring compatibility with the project's code and dependencies.

 3. **`pip` Install dependencies**

 4. **Test using Python functional and unit tests**

   - Executes the Python test suite consisting of unit and functional tests

 5. **Save Docker context as artifact**: `actions/upload-artifact@v4`

   - Packages the Dockerfile and associated files, and uploads them as an artifact.
   - This artifact can be used in later jobs to build a Docker image.